meltoner/agrofelis/components/vehicle-power/readme.md

 ### Batteries fitting and isolation

-Pieces of wood (plywood) were utilised to enclose the batteries within the frame, those shield the batteries from external temperature differences, compensate for minor accumulative dimension differences either in the batteries or in the fabrication of the frame and also have a softer material than metal touching the batteries which can also serve as a subtle shock absorber.
+Pieces of wood (plywood) were utilised to enclose the batteries within the frame, those shield the batteries from external temperature differences, compensate for minor accumulative dimension differences either in the batteries or in the fabrication of the frame and also having a softer material than metal touching the batteries is better which can also serve as a subtle shock absorber.

-The wood boards fit tightly and gently allow compressing forces onto the batteries preventing them from expanding during their charging and discharging cycles, which prolongs even further their lifetime.
+The wood boards fit tightly and gently so to allow compressing forces on the batteries preventing them from expanding during their charging and discharging cycles, which prolongs even further their lifetime.
 Lack of compression leads to damage of the cells, as indicated by swelling and premature battery failure [^LiFePOCompress].

 [^LiFePOCompress]: https://www.currentconnected.com/learning-center/lc-stor/llfp-comp/ "LiFePO4 Cell Compression"